mt-imperial/UbuntuServer/README.md

 with nano write this parameter
 ServerName (you IP)
 ```
-save and close the editor and reboot apache2
+Save and close the editor and reboot apache2

 ```
 $sudo systemctl restart apache2

 ```
-configure firewall
+Configure firewall

 ```
 $sudo ufw app list